-SwimNarberth, the Community Incorporated Organisation (CIO) that took over the running of the Pool in 2014, applied to the South Hook LNG fund, for help in purchasing a changing bed and tracking hoist, allowing disabled swimmers and their carers to enjoy the pool, more comfortably.
+SwimNarberth, the Community Incorporated Organisation (CIO) that took over the running of the Pool in 2014, applied to South Hook LNG for help in purchasing a changing bed and tracking hoist, allowing disabled swimmers and their carers to enjoy the pool, more comfortably.

 With a number of regular disabled users, many of whom attend organised classes at the Pool, SwimNarberth is now able to provide safe and comfortable changing facilities.